Is There A Perfect Natural Hairball Remedy For Cats?

 Internally, it helps to boost your cat’s immune system and pass hairballs regularly.

 However, like Vaseline, coconut oil is not something that you want to give your cat on a regular basis.
-Some cats have sensitive stomachs and coconut oil can cause digestive issues.

 it is also a fatty oil and too much of it can cause unnecessary weight gain.
 About 1/2 teaspoon a few times a week is more than enough in preventing hairballs.